henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 signatures, or evidence about the integrity of the agents creating messages or notifications.

+YANG Subscription:

+: A Subscription in the context of YANG is defined in {{RFC5277}} NETCONF Event Notification as an agreement and method to receive event notifications over a NETCONF session.
+A concept related to the delivery of notifications (if there are any to send) involving destination and selection of notifications.

+: In the context of Concise YANG Telemetry, this is a parent term that encompasses the concepts of YANG Datastore Subscriptions, YANG Customized Subscriptions, and traditional subscription to notifications as defined by YANG based network protocols in accordance to YANG 1.1.

 ## CoAP Terminology

-In addition to the illustration of the scope of YANG Telemetry above, this section highlights the most important terms that are vital to the functionality of Concise YANG Telemetry.
+In addition to the illustration of the scope of YANG Telemetry above, this section highlights the most important terms that are vital to the functionality of Concise YANG Telemetry with respect to the Constrained Application Protocol:

+CoAP Call Home:

+A procedure similar to the one defined in {{RFC8071}} NETCONF Call Home and RESTCONF Call Home, in which a YANG datastore can trigger a YANG Client to initiate a YANG Subscription (typically by taking on the role of a CoAP client and indicating to a CoAP node that is including a YANG Client to initiate a YANG Subscription).

 CoAP Requestor:

 : The entity that emits CoAP requests to a CoAP Node with server capabilities.
-In the context of Concise YANG Telemetry, a YANG client that is creating dynamic subscriptions is a CoAP Requestor.
+In the context of Concise YANG Telemetry, a YANG client, for example. that is creating dynamic subscriptions is a CoAP Requestor.

 CoAP Token:

 : A token used to match a CoAP response with a CoAP request.
-It is intended for use as a client-local identifier for to differentiate between concurrent requests (similar to a request ID).
+It is intended for use as a client-local identifier to differentiate between concurrent requests (similar to a request ID).

+: A CoAP Token must be known, or at least deterministically inferable by a YANG Client in order to receive a Series of CoAP responses that compose Concise YANG Telemetry.

 # Summary of the Additions to CoMI